← The archive Dispatch

 They’ll take photos, let the AI do its thing, and have a shortlist of the right people by the time they finish their coffee.

-That’s the dream.
-Right now it’s a side project, a lot of late nights, and a growing conviction that this problem (connecting homeowners with the right construction professionals) is solvable with the right technology.
+That’s the dream, anyway.
+For now it’s a side project, a lot of late nights, and a growing hunch that connecting homeowners with the right professionals is actually solvable with the right tooling.

 Try Baubiber